.png)

 Planning Your Visit

 Chic 1699 sits at 1705 Huandao East Road, third floor of the JFC Centre (C building), Siming District, Xiamen, with a postcode of 361008.
-The Google review aggregate of 4.4 from recorded responses reflects a limited but positive sample.
+The Google review aggregate of 4.5 reflects a positive sample.
 Pricing at the ¥¥ tier makes this one of the more accessible entries among Xiamen's guide-recognised addresses, and for seafood-heavy orders that include the kitchen's more complex preparations, a table for two should allow a thorough run of the menu without significant outlay.
 Reservations are advisable given the recognition profile; showing up on a weekend evening without a booking involves risk.
-For full planning across the city, see our full Xiamen restaurants guide, our full Xiamen hotels guide, our full Xiamen bars guide, our full Xiamen wineries guide, and our full Xiamen experiences guide.

 What should I order at Chic 1699?